openstax/corgi/README.md

 1. Backend
 2. Frontend

-The backend is written using Python and the FastAPI ASGI
+The backend is written using Python and the FastAPI ASGI Framework

 ## Backend local development